Rode Length/ Scope

 Chain Link Geometry:

 - Proof Coil Grade 30: Proof coil chain is a general purpose chain, frequently used for light duty tow chains, tie down chains and logging chains.
-Links are longer, thus chain is lighter than BBB and Grade 40 HT for equivalent length.
+Links are longer, thus the chain is lighter than BBB and G4 dimensioned chain for equivalent length.

 | Proof Coil Chain|